Blothorn/FTD/WeaponGuidance/STPG.md

 + `TargetList`: The virtual mainframe that will be used for targetting.
 + `Stagger`: Minimum time between consecutive firings.
 Applies per controller (and is thus completely seperate from stagger among the missiles attached to a controller).
 Defaults to none.
 + `SecantInterval` (optional): `Time -> Int`.
 The number of ticks over which to average velocity as a function of the time to target.
 This should usually converge to (0,0); higher values provide more smoothing but are slower to react to changes in direction.
 Defaults to a sensible value if nil (`math.ceil(40*ttt)`).
-+ AimPointProportion: The proportion of shots aimed at the aimpoint, rather than a random block.
++ `AimPointProportion`: The proportion of shots aimed at the aimpoint, rather than a random block.
 Has no effect unless both `AimPointMainframeIndex` and `NonAimPointMainframeIndices` are accurately populated.
 What effect this has depends on the weapon system; presently only implemented for guided missiles.

 ### Firing restrictions.
 Note that target list restrictions determine whether a weapon system attempts to engage a target, and the weapon system settings whether it actually fires.
 This allows actions such as pre-aiming weapons at out-of-range (but closing) targets.